ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-specific-field-of-a-parent-document.md

 This expression would be valid for every document which has a parent document.

-But in the second case, when the attribute is part of the specific entity of the parent document (meaning SalesOrder, StoreOrder, StoreTransaction, Payment, etc.) then the user has to tell the calculated attribute what the parent document is.
-This is done by casting the parent document to the required entity.
+In the second case, the user has to tell the calculated attribute what the parent document is. <br> This is done by casting the parent document to the required entity.

 **Example:**